nguyenngoclongdev/vs-terminal-keeper/README.md

   <img src="https://github.com/nguyenngoclongdev/cdn/raw/HEAD/images/terminal-keeper/terminal-keeper-showcase-reverse.gif">
 </p>

-Terminal Keeper makes managing terminal sessions in VSCode simpler and more convenient than ever before.
-Quickly restore previous sessions, choose and remove sessions effortlessly, and enjoy customizable themes.
-Import commands from various files with ease.
+Terminal Keeper simplifies the management of terminal sessions in Visual Studio Code, making it easier and more convenient than ever.
+Restore previous sessions, manage your workspace effortlessly, and customize your terminal with vibrant themes.

 If you find this extension useful for your projects, please consider supporting me by [Github](https://github.com/sponsors/nguyenngoclongdev), [Patreon](https://patreon.com/nguyenngoclong), [KO-FI](https://ko-fi.com/nguyenngoclong) or [Paypal](https://paypal.me/longnguyenngoc).
 It's a great way to help me maintain and improve this tool in the future.
 Your support is truly appreciated!